Near Dublin in Pulaski County, Virginia — The American South (Mid-Atlantic)

 Erected 1938 by Conservation & Development Commission.
 (Marker Number KE-5.)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
-In addition, it is included in the Virginia Department of Historic Resources series list.
+In addition, it is included in the Virginia Department of Historic Resources (DHR) series list.
 A significant historical date for this entry is May 9, 1864.

 Location.
 37° 7.704′ N, 80° 41.68′ W. Marker is near Dublin, Virginia, in Pulaski County.
-Marker is at the intersection of Cleburne Boulevard (Virginia Route 100) and Laboratory Street (Virginia Route 790), on the right when traveling south on Cleburne Boulevard.
+It is at the intersection of Cleburne Boulevard (Virginia Route 100) and Laboratory Street ( Route 790), on the right when traveling south on Cleburne Boulevard.
 Marker is located at Cleburne Wayside.
 Touch for map.
 Marker is in this post office area: Dublin VA 24084, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on November 11, 2021.
+This page was last revised on May 6, 2025.
 It was originally submitted on April 3, 2011, by Bernard Fisher of Richmond, Virginia.
-This page has been viewed 1,926 times since then and 55 times this year.
+This page has been viewed 3,082 times since then and 139 times this year.
 Photos: 1, 2. submitted on April 3, 2011, by Bernard Fisher of Richmond, Virginia.
 3. submitted on July 5, 2011, by J. J. Prats of Powell, Ohio.
 4, 5. submitted on April 3, 2011, by Bernard Fisher of Richmond, Virginia.
+6. submitted on May 6, 2025, by Larry Gertner of New York, New York.